Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMGlobalCondition.md

 ### -SearchScope
 Specifies the search scope in AD DS.
-The acceptable values for this parameter are: Base, OneLevel, and Subtree.
+The acceptable values for this parameter are:

+- Base
+- OneLevel
+- Subtree

 ```yaml
 Type: SearchScope